-You may need to use Maritime Electric's emergency number which is available through the Fire Marshall's Office.
+You may need to use Maritime Electric's emergency number which is available through the Fire Marshall's Office or Police Services.
 This unpublished number has been put in place strictly for the use of fire and police personnel and should only be used for emergency situations.

-When arriving at a pole fire, firefighters or police personnel should carefully survey the situation.
+2) When arriving at a pole fire, firefighters or police personnel should carefully survey the situation.
 Do not place your vehicles under or near wires that may burn off or fall due to the fire.
-FOR EMERGENCY PERSONNEL

-- Crowd control is extremely important.
-The public must be kept well away from the affected area as a precaution against wires that may burn off and fall, or equipment that may explode. - Firefighters should hook up and stand ready to protect adjacent properties. - Do not apply a direct stream of water on a pole fire.
-A non-conductive extinguishing agent is best to control the fire should it become necessary to protect property or life.
+- 3) Crowd control is extremely important.
+The public must be kept well away from the affected area as a precaution against wires that may burn off and fall, or equipment that may explode. - 4) Firefighters should hook up and stand ready to protect adjacent properties. - 5) Do not apply a direct stream of water on a pole fire.
+A nonconductive extinguishing agent is best to control the fire should it become necessary to protect property or life.